 Wellcome Trust — Consultant [February 2020 — present]

-As a lived experience consultant, I work with the Wellcome Trust's Mental Health Priority Area to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
+As a lived experience consultant, I work with the Wellcome Trust's Mental Health Challenge Area to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
 I am involved in a range of projects which span areas such as data, technology, and knowledge translation.
 I recently worked on the Global Mental Health Databank project, working directly with youth and researchers from the USA, UK, South Africa and India to build the blueprint for a databank which provides insights around how youth manage experiences of anxiety and depression.
-The MHPA and its projects aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.
+The MHCA and its projects aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.

-You can find out more about the Mental Health Priority Area here.
+You can find out more about the Mental Health Challenge Area here.